richard-to/richard-to.github.io/programming/_posts/2019-07-06-too-many-cooks-part-1.md

 Phaser 3 supports Matter.js which does allow for more granular collision detection.

 In Tiled, you can draw collision boxes on your individual tiles.
-This metadata can then exported into the JSON file which can be read by Phaser 3.
+This metadata can then be exported into the JSON file, which can be read by Phaser 3.

-I believe this data can be using `setCollisionFromCollisionGroup`, however this appeared to have no affect with `Arcade` physics.
+I believe this data can be read using `setCollisionFromCollisionGroup`, however this appears to have no affect with `Arcade` physics.
 I did not test this out with Matter.js.

 ### How do I move the character around?